timacdonald/json-api/README.md

 🎉 You have just created your first JSON:API resource.
 Congratulations...and what. a. rush!

 Want to know what else is awesome?
 Sparse fieldsets are also available to the `UserResource` without lifting a finger.
-Want to retrieve the `website` and `twitterHandl`, but exclude the `name`?
+Want to retrieve the `website` and `twitter_handle`, but exclude the `name`?
 No sweat!

 Append the appropriate query parameter to the request and the attributes will be filtered as expected.

 #### Request

-`GET /users/74812?fields[users]=website,twitterHandle`
+`GET /users/74812?fields[users]=website,twitter_handle`

 #### Response